Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Conclusions

 \section{Conclusions}

-In this paper, we have proposed a method to optimize the allocation of communication resources and the call graph's partition of a computer program jointly, in a mobile cloud computing context, with the aim of minimizing the energy consumption at the mobile user, while satisfying a delay constraint imposed by the application.
-We have proved that, for any given partition, the remaining optimization problem with respect to the radio parameters is convex and then it can be solved with numerically efficient methods.
-Nevertheless, the problem turns out to have a combinatorial complexity that increases with the granularity of the call graph structure.
-Then, we have first illustrated how several graph configurations can be discarded depending on the current channel value, thus reducing the complexity burden of the overall approach.
-Furthermore, we have also introduced a low complexity backward induction method that handles the optimization of the integer part in an efficient way, while at the same time having similar performance with the global optimal solution.
-In general, the granularity of the call graph will be selected as a tradeoff between computational optimality and complexity.
-Simulation results corroborate our theoretical findings and illustrate for what kind of application and channel conditions, computation offloading can provide a significant performance gain with respect to local computation.
+In this paper, we have proposed a method to optimize the allocation of communication resources and the call graph's partition of a computer program jointly, in a mobile edge computing context, with the aim of minimizing the energy consumption at the mobile user, while satisfying a delay constraint imposed by the application.
+We have proved that, for any given call graph's partition, the optimization problem associated to the selection of the radio parameters only is convex and then it can be solved with numerically efficient methods.
+However, the overall problem turns out to have a combinatorial complexity that increases with the granularity of the call graph structure.
+To cope with the combinatorial nature of the problem, we have first illustrated how several graph configurations can be discarded depending on the current channel value, thus reducing the complexity burden of the overall approach.
+Then, we have introduced a lower complexity method that solves a relaxed version of the original optimization problem, which is shown to perform very similarly to the global optimal solution.
+Simulation results have been presented to illustrate for what kind of application and channel conditions, computation offloading can provide a significant performance gain with respect to local computation.
 In this work, we assumed the parameters of the call graph to be known.
-An interesting development of this work is the incorporation of learning mechanisms to tackle the case where these parameters are not known.
-A further development concerns the multiuser case, where a set of mobile users concur for the use of the same computational resources.
-Some preliminary results are reported in \cite{SB-SS-PDL}, but further extensions incorporating graph partitioning strategies in the multiuser case are currently investigated.
+An interesting development of this work is the incorporation of learning mechanisms to tackle the case where these parameters are to be estimated or predicted.
+A further development concerns the multiuser case, where a set of mobile users concur for the use of the same radio/computation resource pool, while incorporating graph partitioning strategies.

 \appendices